 1/4 tsp vanilla extract

 Drain the black-eyed peas and then rinse until water is clear, approximately 3 times.
 Shake off the excess water.
 Use a paring knife to shell the peas and discard any tough outer skin.
 (The skin can be a bit fibrous and removing it will make the beans creamier tasting.)
 Fill a medium saucepan with water and bring to a rapid boil.
 Add the black-eyed peas and blanch for 10 seconds.
 Scoop out peas using a slotted spoon and place into a small bowl.
 Add 2 Tbsp sugar to peas and toss together.
 Set aside for now.

 Add 3 3/4 cups water into a medium saucepan.
 Cover and bring to a boil.

 In a small bowl, combine the tapioca starch and water and stir until smooth.

 Uncover the pot, add the peas to the rice and stir together.
 Add the remaining 1/2 cup sugar and combine well.
 Stir the tapioca starch and water mixture again and then add to the pudding along with the vanilla extract.
 Stir together well.
 Simmer on low for another 5 minutes or until mixture thickens.
 Remove from the heat.

-In a small saucepan, add coconut milk.
+In a small saucepan, add the coconut milk.
 Pour water into the coconut milk can filling it 3/4 full.
 Pour the water into the saucepan.
 Add the sugar, salt and tapioca starch.
 Whisk together until well blended.
-Cook the coconut milk mixture over medium heat, stir constantly until it starts to thicken, approximately 2-3 minutes.
+Cook the coconut milk mixture over Medium heat, stir constantly until it starts to thicken, approximately 2-3 minutes.
 Remove from the heat.